ummadiviany/pds_assignment2/README.md

 ### Task 4 : Object Oriented Programming for Hospital Management System(HMS)
  1. The task is to implement a the classes `Hospital`, `Patient` and `Doctor` in `hms_classes.py` file.
  2. The Hospital class should have the following attributes and methods:
-         a. `name` : Name of the hospital
+      - `name` : Name of the hospital
-         b. `doctors` : List of doctor objects in the hospital
+      - `doctors` : List of doctor objects in the hospital
-         c. `patients` : List of patient objects in the hospital
+      - `patients` : List of patient objects in the hospital
-         d. `add_doctor` : Add a doctor to the hospital
+      - `add_doctor` : Add a doctor to the hospital
-         e. `add_patient` : Add a patient to the hospital
+      - `add_patient` : Add a patient to the hospital
-         f. `get_doctor` : Get a doctor from the hospital
+      - `get_doctor` : Get a doctor from the hospital
-         g. `get_patient` : Get a patient from the hospital
+      - `get_patient` : Get a patient from the hospital
-         h. `get_doctors` : Get all the doctors from the hospital
+      - `get_doctors` : Get all the doctors from the hospital
-         i. `get_patients` : Get all the patients from the hospital
+      - `get_patients` : Get all the patients from the hospital
-         j. `get_doctors_count` : Get the number of doctors in the hospital
+      - `get_doctors_count` : Get the number of doctors in the hospital
-         k. `get_patients_count` : Get the number of patients in the hospital
+      - `get_patients_count` : Get the number of patients in the hospital
  3. The Patient class should have the following attributes and methods:
-         a. `id` : Auto generated ID
+      - `id` : Auto generated ID
-         b. `name` : Name of the patient
+      - `name` : Name of the patient
-         c. `age` : Age of the patient
+      - `age` : Age of the patient
-         d. `gender` : Sex of the patient
+      - `gender` : Sex of the patient
  4. The Doctor class should have the following attributes and methods:
-         a. `id` : Auto generated ID
+      - `id` : Auto generated ID
-         b. `name` : Name of the doctor
+      - `name` : Name of the doctor
-         c. `specialization` : Specialization of the doctor
+      - `specialization` : Specialization of the doctor
-         d. `patients` : List of patients assigned to the doctor
+      - `patients` : List of patients assigned to the doctor
-         e. `add_patient` : Add a patient to the doctor
+      - `add_patient` : Add a patient to the doctor
-         f. `get_patient` : Get a patient from the doctor
+      - `get_patient` : Get a patient from the doctor
-         g. `get_patients` : Get all the patients from the doctor
+      - `get_patients` : Get all the patients from the doctor
-         h. `get_patients_count` : Get the number of patients assigned to the doctor
+      - `get_patients_count` : Get the number of patients assigned to the doctor
  5. The `id` attribute of the Patient and Doctor class should be auto generated.
  6. Implement the `__str__` method for the `Hospital`, `Patient` and `Doctor` classes.
  7. Demonstrate the use of implemented classes by creating a hospital object and adding doctors and patients to it.